DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxLookup/1 Configuration/grouped.md

 A Boolean value specifying whether or not to group UI component items.

 ---
-If this option is set to **true**, the object assigned to the items option should include **key** and **items** properties.
+If this property is set to **true**, the object assigned to the items property should include **key** and **items** properties.
 The **key** property specifies the group caption in the list.
 The **items** property represents an array listing group items.

 [note]Only one-level grouping is supported.